I have a problem with the Plugin, always "There are no shipping methods available"

 Incorrect shipping carrier account credentials

-In continuation to the above section, if you’re using a shipping carrier then you must have an online account associated to it.
+In continuation to the above section, if you’re using a shipping carrier then you must have an online account associated with it.
 So if you’re using UPS as your main shipping solution, then you must have a valid account in order to ship items via UPS services.

 Incorrect destination address entered by the customer

 This happens all the time.
 Store owners around the globe face this issue with no fault of their own.
-Customers that try purchasing products often enter incorrect address details like city name or zip code, and get the same error message we discussed earlier.
+Customers that try purchasing products often enter incorrect address details like city name or zip code and get the same error message we discussed earlier.